physionetchallenges/physionetchallenges.github.io/2024/index.md

 1. Turn images of 12-lead ECGs (scanned from paper) into waveforms (time series data) representing the same ECGs;

-2. Classify the ECGs (either from the image, or from the converted time series data).
+2. Classify the ECGs (either from the image, or from the converted time series data) as normal or abnormal.

 There are two separate prizes, and you may enter either part of the Challenge, or both.
 If you choose to complete both parts, then you may use the output from the first part of the Challenge in the second part, or not.
 The winners of each of the two parts of the Challenge will be the teams whose algorithms achieve the best performance on the hidden test set.